prclibo/gaps/README.md

 Dependencies
 ------------

+* GAPS is developed under Matlab 2018a.
+Feel free to open a pull request if you meet and fix compatibility issue.

 * GAPS calls [`Macaulay2`](http://www.math.uiuc.edu/Macaulay2/) (GPLv2) to compute Groebner basis and requires it to be installed beforehand.

 * GAPS contains a modified version of [LundUniversityComputerVision/multipol](https://github.com/LundUniversityComputerVision/multipol).
 The modification allows Matlab symbols to be coefficients of a multipol polynomial.
 We thank @kalleastrom for issuing a BSD 3-Clause license for multipol.